What is your role at Building Bridges Across the River?

 Our north star—our theory of change—our desire for communities east of the river is to reduce the barriers to social and economic mobility, for a more equitable city.
 We do that by providing what I call our value proposition to this community in three categories: arts and culture, economic opportunity, and health & wellbeing.
-When you distill these three buckets down to their logical extensions, you find our programs, which fill those buckets:
+When you distill these three buckets down to their logical extensions, you find our programs (our theatre, our workforce center, our CSA farm, and others), which fill those buckets.

 What value has being part of the BFF ecosystem brought to you?

-Every single vision requires some catalytic form to move things more speedily or sustain them.
-BFF’s ecosystem has helped us with not only the resources to sustain these programs, but with the partnerships and the networks and the intellectual capital and the ideation we’ve leveraged over the years—to strengthen, improve, and fuel the programs.
-In many ways, the foundation is the lifeblood to many pieces of this work.
+BFF’s ecosystem has helped us with not only the resources to sustain these programs, but with the partnerships, the networks, the intellectual capital, and the ideation we’ve leveraged over the years—to strengthen, improve, and fuel the programs.
+In many ways, the Foundation is the lifeblood to many pieces of this work.
 Without that energizing element, we can’t get this work done.

 For a specific example: in the middle of our pandemic, we had elections.
 They were looking for super centers in D.C. where people could come, socially distanced, to vote—not only socially distanced, but feel safe and secure: a trusted location.
 In communication with Ami and Mauree Jane, one of the things we had aspired to do was to become a super center.
 That conversation really catalyzed our efforts to press forward—to create a voice about needing a super center, here, in the heart of a black and brown community that didn’t have a center available to them.
-One of the disparities in the city is that they had these mega voting centers all over the city, but they weren’t located here, east of the river, where black and brown voters also needed a safe place to vote.
-That conversation catalyzed my conversation with the D.C. voting board, that led to various voting boxes being placed strategically on our campus so we could facilitate voting.
+That conversation catalyzed my conversation with the D.C. voting board, which led to various voting boxes being placed strategically on our campus so we could facilitate voting.
 We then paired our efforts of food distribution with voting registration information, encouraging members of our community to vote.
-We hadn’t paired that before; we hadn’t had that apparatus for our residents before.
+We hadn’t had that apparatus for our residents before.
 So that conversation—and the resources that were supplied by the Foundation—catalyzed that movement during that voting period of time.

 Has Covid changed the way you work or view your role in society?
 If so, how?

 Absolutely.
 TheARC (Town Hall Education Arts & Recreation Campus) has always served this community as an enrichment hub—a humanitarian mall, of sorts—where the best-in-class programs and services are provided to the community in a multi-sector approach.
 The pandemic really changed that.
 We went from enrichment—best-in-class, providing music and dance and arts and culture—to a basic needs model and a resilience hub.
 We pivoted to become a place where people could come not only for safety, but for basic needs and sustenance.
 We provided food, very early on; we still do that, to this day.
 We became a digital hub; there is a significant digital divide east of the river.
 Families who wanted their young ones to connect to school would come to our campus because our campus is connected.
-Later on, we became a vaccination hub and provided over 5,000 vaccinations; community residents could just walk across the street and get a vaccine shot.
+Later on, we became a vaccination hub and provided over 5,000 vaccinations.
 We learned from this that people not only needed vaccines, but also needed to stay healthy through household supplies/toiletries/wipes/hand sanitizers, so we began to provide that; and, in many ways, became a humanitarian hub for the community.